 This can be brought on by stress, which can be the result of being in a new environment, too much excitement, etc. Bringing home a new puppy is a fun, exciting time, however for a little Papillon it can be too overwhelming.
 Sometimes it can develop if a puppy is not eating enough food.

-Since little Papillon puppies can sleep a lot and/or be a bit wobbly as they gain their footing, it can be a bit difficult to notice very early warning signs.
-However, one will notice a marked drowsiness, difficultly standing and/or walking (the Pap may bump his head into the wall, have a hard time correctly maneuvering corners, etc.), there will be dizziness and confusion.
+Since very young Papillon puppies can sleep a lot, it can be a bit difficult to notice very early warning signs.
+However, one will notice a marked drowsiness, difficultly standing and/or walking (the Pap may bump his head into the wall, have a hard time correctly maneuvering corners, etc.), shaking, dizziness and/or confusion.
 Eating will be affected, either an increase or a decrease in appetite.

 This can be a very serious health problem if not treated, a puppy can slip further and further down, ultimately into a coma and then it can be fatal.
 For this reason, owners of Papillon puppies should keep honey on hand.
 Some sources will claim that Karo syrup should be used, however it can act as a laxative, which will bring about more problems.